-J. H. Hannan of Malden, Mass., has been elected president of the Inter-national Association of Ticket Agents, W. S. Gleason, chief clerk of the general freight department of the Salt Lake Route, is here today from Los Angeles.
-All Salt Lake Route trains today are reported on time and loaded with Cali-fornians taking advantage of the low rates east.
+J. H. Hannan of Malden, Mass., has been elected president of the International Association of Ticket Agents, W. S. Gleason, chief clerk of the general freight department of the Salt rates cast.
 There was \$15,000 worth of wool destroyed in the Highbridge, Idaho, freight wreck on the Oregon Short Line on Friday last.

-S. V. Derrah, assistant general freight agent of the Denver & Rio Grande, has gone to Denver to attend a rate conference trical engineer, and has been in t city about two months.
+V. Derrah, assistant general 8. freight agent of the Denver & Rio Grande, has gone to Denver to attend a rate conference, trical engineer, and has been in city about two months.
 He worked for a time at the McDonald candy factory, but left that institution two weeks ago.
-On Saturday he opened a small account with the Utah National bank, ago. and afterwards, it is said. raised the amount in his bank book to \$500.
-Upon exhibiting his book, he had little culty in having his checks honored.
-It is said that he disposed of two typewriters, which he had rented, before leaving the city.
-A description of Clark has been telegraphed all over the coun-try, and it is thought that he will soon be apprchended.
+On Saturday he opened a small account with the Utah National bank, and afterwards, it is said, raised the amount in his bank book to \$500.
+Upon tion to these land matters. exhibiting his book, he had little difficulty in having his checks honored.
+It is said that he disposed of two type writers, which he had rented, before leaving the city.
+A description of Clark Preliminary Hearing on Murder Charge has been telegraphed all over the country, and it is thought that he will soon Boise, Idaho, Sept.
+10 .- The prelimbe apprehended. inary examination of Steve Adams on the murder charge preferred by the